threefoldtech/playground/docs/user_stories.md

 # **User Stories**

-## Scenario 1
+## LogIn

-    - As a user I should be able to login easily
+    - As a user I should be able to login easily using TfChain mnemonic

 ### Acceptance Criteria

-    - User can login easily by adding his mnemonics, then click on 'activate' button.
+    - User can login easily by adding his mnemonic, then click on 'activate' button.
     - If user don't have an account, click on 'DON"T HAVE ACCOUNT?
-CREATE ONE' button to create an account and mnemonics will be generated automatically, then user can add or generate SSH Keys.
+CREATE ONE' button to create an account and mnemonic will be generated automatically, then user can add or generate SSH Keys.
 ---
-## Scenario 2
+## Logout

     - As a user I should be able to logout easily from the system